OperationCode/START_HERE/open_source_maintenance_policy.md

 * Has universal veto power
 * There can be only one

-## Lieutenant
+## Sergeant

-* Each component in the project may have at most one Lieutenant
+* Each component in the project may have at most one Sergeant
 * Provides guidance on future direction for their component
 * Resolves disputes within their component
 * Has localized veto power